instil/building-opensearch-index-from-dynamo-db/README.md

 If you are unsure on how to set up a dynamo stream then check this out https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Enabling

-Or if you are using CDK, here is an example of the table with a stream event:
+Or if you are using CDK, here is an example of a table with a stream event:

 ```
   const indexMeTable = new dynamodb.Table(this, "IndexMeTable", {